 Code of Business Conduct and Ethics

-Amphenol consists of companies located around the globe with one common goal—to be the best that we can be.
+Amphenol consists of companies located around the globe with one common goal – to be the best that we can be.
 Amphenol’s reputation is one of our most important assets.
 This reputation has been, in large measure, earned through the honesty and integrity of our employees, officers and directors.

 At some point, all of us will find ourselves facing a decision that involves an ethical issue.
 While common sense and good judgment most often provide the direction needed to “do the right thing”, there may be situations where the right answer is not readily apparent.

 Our Code provides guidelines, policies and resources, but can never cover all situations which may arise.
-If you have a question or are not sure about what to do in a particular situation, please contact your superiors or the Amphenol Legal Department.
+If you have a question or are not sure about what to do in a particular situation, please contact your manager or the Amphenol Legal Department.
 Please be assured that all inquiries will be kept as confidential as is possible.

 Employees, officers and directors of Amphenol should respect and comply with all laws, rules and regulations applicable to the business in which they are involved.
 Some specific areas of the law are set forth below.
 You should understand that these areas are not the only areas with which you should be concerned – all areas of the law are covered by our Code.

 Insider trading is both illegal and unethical.
-Federal and state securities laws prohibit the buying or selling of securities on the basis of material, non-public information.
+Federal and state securities laws in the United States prohibit the buying or selling of securities on the basis of material, non-public information.
 Regardless of level, those persons who are aware of material non-public information related to Amphenol or any other business, may not, directly or indirectly, use such material non-public information in purchasing or selling any securities of Amphenol or any other company.
 Persons who are prohibited from purchasing or selling the securities because they possess material, non-public information, may not have any other person purchase or sell securities on their behalf.
 Any purchases or sales made by another person on their behalf will be attributable to them.
 Material non-public information may not be disclosed to any person outside Amphenol (including relatives, friends or business associates) regardless of the purpose for which such disclosure may be made until authorized Company officials have adequately disclosed the information to the public.
-If you have any questions regarding the improper use or disclosure of material information, please contact the Amphenol Legal Department.
+If you have any questions regarding the improper use or disclosure of material non-public information, please contact the Amphenol Legal Department.

 Amphenol works hard to win business and provide outstanding service.
 However, we do not allow any action by any employee of the Company or any agreement or understanding that in any way illegally “restrains trade” i.e., which limits free competition.
 This includes any understanding or agreement with any of our competitors to fix or control prices, terms of sale, costs, profits, etc. There are potential fines and jail sentences for people who violate these laws.
 If you have any questions as to whether any action or proposed action violates or will violate any trade regulations or in any way restricts fair competition, please contact the Amphenol Legal Department.